websanova/larapost/README.md

 ]
 ~~~

-This provides access to the following quick reference functions:
+The facade provides access to the following shortcut functions:

 * **`published()`** - Paginated list of posts.
 * **`search($q)`** - Paginated list of posts by search.